ernestolindo/esen/Ciclo I ESEN/Semana 3, día 5 (31 de enero).md

 ## What I Can Improve:
 - I can be proactive in the next dynamics.
 I think I isolate myself.
 I am a natural leader, it's a waste to be a shy boy.
 - In rome, do as romans do.
-Kros is not as sen
+Kros is not as sensitive as me, she is more cold, maybe I should adapt to her, instead of trying to change who she is.

 ## Today’s Accomplishments:
 - [ ] List what I achieved today